-Hami-Gua melons have a golden yellow, lightly netted skin and a pale, coral-colored flesh with a large seed cavity.
-The flesh is crisp, juicy and refreshingly sweet.
+Hami-Gua melons are very large, more on the scale of a watermelon than a cantaloupe.
+They have a golden yellow, lightly netted skin and are quite hard.
+The inner flesh is a pale, coral color and surrounds a large central seed cavity.
+The flesh is crisp yet juicy and refreshingly sweet.
 Hami-Gua melons have the trademark muskmelon aroma: floral and sweet.

 Hami-Gua melons are available typically in local markets during the spring and summer months.